 When I approach an editor at conferences, I’m very polite.
 I avoid being overbearing or pushy when I do these ‘on-the-spot’ queries.

-Basically, I let the editor tell me what kinds of articles he needs, and I share some ideas about how I can fulfill those needs with the types of articles that I like to write.
+Basically, I let the editors tell me what kinds of articles they need, and I share some ideas about how I can fulfill those needs with the types of articles that I like to write.

 2. Don’t be afraid to show your enthusiasm about your favorite topics.

-It’s easy to be enthusiastic about the stories I pitch and the topics I love to write about, and I’m not afraid to let my enthusiasm show.
+It’s easy to be enthusiastic about the stories I pitch and the topics I love to write about.
+I’m not afraid to let my enthusiasm show.

 Being excited about what you do leaves a more memorable impression, especially when the editor is meeting dozens of writers within a short period of time.